-NOTICE is hereby given that the annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of common shares ("Common Shares") of Rocky Mountain Liquor Inc. (the "Corporation") will be held June 28, 2022, at the Sandman Signature Edmonton South, 10111 Ellerslie Road SW, Edmonton, AB at 7:30 a.m.
+NOTICE is hereby given that the annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of common shares ("Common Shares") of Rocky Mountain Liquor Inc. (the "Corporation") will be held June 27, 2023, at the Sandman Signature Edmonton South, 10111 Ellerslie Road SW, Edmonton, AB at 7:30 a.m.
 (MST) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the year ended December 31, 2021, and the report of the auditors thereon; - 2. to fix the number of directors to be elected at the Meeting, or any postponements thereof, at five (5); - 3. to consider, and if deemed advisable, to pass a resolution electing the directors of the Corporation for the ensuing year; - 4. to consider, and if deemed advisable, to pass a resolution appointing Grant Thornton LLP, Chartered Professional Accountants, as auditor of the Corporation, for the ensuing year and to authorize the directors to fix the auditors remuneration; - 5. to consider, and if deemed advisable, to pass an ordinary resolution to amend, ratify and approve the Corporation's Stock Option Plan, as more particularly described in the accompanying Information Circular; - 6. to consider, and if deemed advisable, to pass an ordinary resolution to confirm the adoption of By-Law No. 2, as more particularly described in the accompanying Information Circular; and - 7. to transact such other business as may properly come before the Meeting or any adjournment or postponements thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the year ended December 31, 2022, and the report of the auditors thereon; - 2. to consider, and if deemed advisable, to pass a resolution electing the directors of the Corporation for the ensuing year; - 3. to consider, and if deemed advisable, to pass a resolution appointing Grant Thornton LLP, Chartered Professional Accountants, as auditor of the Corporation, for the ensuing year and to authorize the directors to fix the auditors remuneration; - 4. to consider, and if deemed advisable, to pass an ordinary resolution to ratify and approve for continuation the Corporation's Stock Option Plan, as more particularly described in the accompanying Information Circular; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponements thereof.